RH3D/E3NG_docs/faq.md

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> WHERE DO I START?
 WHERE DO I FIND ALL THE IMPORTANT INFORMATIONS, FILES AND DOCUMENTS? </h4></summary>
 The main crossroad for the project is this website, where you will find all the important information and links to build the printer.
-I would recommend reading through the entire website starting with [Ender 3 NG](https://rh3d.xyz/) and [Into the project] and if you want to get even deeper and be part of the community, [join the Discord].
+I would recommend reading through the entire website starting with <a href=\"https://rh3d.xyz/\">Ender 3 NG</a> and [Into the project] and if you want to get even deeper and be part of the community, [join the Discord].

 Main STL files ready to print are hosted on [Printables].